-Top 10 Tips on How to Avoid Getting Buried in Snow
+Top 10 Tips: Avoid Getting Buried In Snow

 Now that the fall season is upon us, that can only mean one thing.
 Old Man Winter is right around the corner!
 And the good news is that many associations have enjoyed savings over the past few years due to the mild winters that we have experienced around the Chicago area.
 The question is are you prepared in the event of a heavier snow season?
 And are you really paying attention to the snow agreements that you are considering?
 What are the key items to pay attention to and what are the pitfalls to avoid?
 Here are the top 10 tips to avoid getting buried under snow this season: